memospot/memospot/CONTRIBUTING.md

 [Binstall](https://github.com/cargo-bins/cargo-binstall) is a tool for installing pre-built Rust binaries.

 > [!TIP]
-> It's possible to use `cargo install` or download the binaries manually instead, but it would take a lot of time and manual work. {style="info"}
+> It's possible to use `cargo install` or download the binaries manually instead, but it would take a lot of time and manual work.

 - Homebrew